inbravo/travel/october-2017/dhanaulti.md

 *	A gentleman helped me to drag my motorcycle and after few minutes of inspection, I climbed my motorcycle again
 *	After riding few minutes, i started feeling that my wrist is in acute pain while holding the clutch
 *	Holding the clutch is necessary while driving down in hills.
 Pain was increasing every moment
 *	I took a pause to give some relax to my hand.
-I learnt the lesson to **Always carry the basic medicines during the rides**
+I learned the lesson to **Always carry the basic medicines during the rides**

 ##  5:30 PM Rishikesh
 *	Arrived in Rishikesh, and my wrist is giving me a hell of a pain.
 Time for me to switch on my endurance mode